-Click, clack, click, clack, click, clack – the typical sound of horseshoes on cobbled narrow streets in the ancient town of Cartagena de Indias reverberates from the front of the colourful old town houses, like it may have sounded during the last centuries.In this part of the town you feel sent back in time as you still find traces of the medieval architecture, when the Spaniards build it in 1533.
+Click, clack, click, clack, click, clack – the typical sound of horseshoes on cobbled narrow streets in the ancient town of Cartagena de Indias reverberates from the front of the colorful old townhouses, like it may have sounded during the last centuries.In this part of the town, you feel sent back in time as you still find traces of the medieval architecture when the Spaniards build it in 1533.
 Even the impressive town wall around the old city is still largely intact.

 Learn Spanish with Rocket Spanish online.
 Speak and understand Spanish faster.

 Click on the flag for more information

 with your subscription to our Newsletter.